Top Ten Crossing-Cultures New Year’s Resolutions

 #5: Be an Ambassador.
 When traveling abroad, you are not just a tourist or businessperson, but a representative of your home country, and you are the face of your country to your hosts.
 Do it right.
 Present the kind of person you want your hosts to know, respect and enjoy being with.
 Now, go build those bridges of understanding.

 #4: Be a Teacher.
 Most people do not know nearly enough about life and work in your home country, even if your home country is a big player on the world stage, like the US or China.
 Therefore, always be a teacher when it comes to helping your hosts understand you and your home.
-Share information objectively, and help them to overcome the inevitable stereotypes that people with limited information of experience rely on.
+Share information objectively, and help them to overcome the inevitable stereotypes that people with limited information of experience typically rely on.

 #3: Be a Student.
 Admit that you don’t know enough about their country and culture, and seek their help to understand what life and work is like in theirs.
 When it comes to being a good guest, be a good student.